QS World University

 The University of Newcastle ranked top 100 in the world for Architecture / Built Environment

-The University of Newcastle (UON) Australia's architecture and built environment discipline ranked 45 in the world by the QS World University Rankings by Subject 2017.
-The discipline has a unique forward-thinking focus on managing, designing and planning for resilience in our built environments.
+The University of Newcastle Australia's architecture and built environment discipline has ranked in the top 100 in the world by the QS World University Rankings by Subject 2019.

-The School offers a Bachelor of Design (Architecture), Bachelor of Construction Management, Master of Architecture, Graduate Certificate in Disaster Risk Reduction , Master of Disaster Preparedness and Reconstruction, Master of Project Management for the Built Environment and Master of Property.
+The School offers a Bachelor of Design (Architecture), Bachelor of Construction Management, Master of Architecture, Graduate Certificate in Disaster Risk Reduction , and Master of Project Management for the Built Environment.